What to know about Whale Watching in Uvita, Costa Rica

 It is most convenient to stay in the area of Uvita and Dominical.
 There are plenty of Hotels in this area.
 Whale watching tour operators mostly work from Uvita.
 However, it is not always necessary to deal yourself with a tour operator; some hotels give very sharply priced package deals that include the rooms, breakfast and the whale watching tour.
 They take all the work out of your hands.
 Like Hotel Villas Rio Mar, please take a look at our Whales & Dolphins package.

 If you prefer to arrange the tour yourself, it is advisable to shop online for good hotel room deals.
 Some hotels give strong discount on their website.
-Like Hotel Villas Rio Mar, we always have some interested promotions running, like our Early Booking Deals and Last Minute Discount.
+Like Hotel Villas Rio Mar, we always have some interested promotions running; check out our promotional rates.

 Read more articles of our Travel Blog